ganeshrvel/pub-rules/README.md

 ```

 ###### requiredAtleast: `int`
-- Defines the minimum number of basic rules that should have a value in a GroupRule.
+- Defines the minimum number of basic rules that should have a value.
 - The number of basic rules in a GroupRule should be greater than the 'requiredAtleast' value else it will throw an exception.
 - If the 'requiredAtleast' is 0 then it will pass the validation.